Ramos Pinto Duas Quintas Reserva Red

 The Wine Advocate

-Duas Quintas Reserva 2016 pairs beautifully with roast leg of lamb, game such as a wild boar stew, or even fish, like grilled cod.
+Duas Quintas Reserva pairs beautifully with roast leg of lamb, bone-in steak, or even fish, like oven-baked cod.
 It can also complement a cured sheep's milk cheese.
 The ideal serving temperature is 60° to 64°F.

 Varietals: 70% Touriga Nacional, 20% Touriga Francesa, 10%Tinta Barca